 Flexible Programming Catered to Individual Needs and Goals

-Case managers who use the Rehabilitation model consider their client’s entire personality and background to create a holistic plan to help them thrive after surviving trauma.
+Case managers who use the rehabilitation case management model consider their client’s personality and background to create a holistic plan to help them thrive after surviving trauma.
 Case managers often work with their clients to focus on analyzing weaknesses, injuries, negative behaviors, and flawed thought or belief patterns.
 They dig down into the source of these challenges in order to help clients learn strategies to overcome the ongoing effects of trauma that they likely experience.

-Part of the goal of a Rehabilitation plan is to help clients obtain a balanced view of their strengths and weaknesses.
+Part of the goal of the rehabilitation case management model is to help clients obtain a balanced view of their strengths and weaknesses.
 They can learn to see and accept themselves as complete people with the ability to continue growing and learning.
 With this healthy mindset as their motivation, clients can be encouraged to pursue their rehabilitation with new strength and determination.
 Gaining a well-rounded perspective on life and a better understanding of themselves and their needs helps them grow and recover.
 The Rehabilitation model is also designed to take clients’ personal goals into account, which will further motivate them.

 No specific time limit to these plans exists except when the nonprofit or client sets one, though many programs may have loose or flexible timelines.
 The goal, however, is to phase out the program over time and assist the client in gaining independence as soon as realistically possible.

 Case Managers Serve As Coordinators and/or Clinical Assistants